 The Mesothelioma Top 10 was published in December 2014.

-After the results were announced, Professor Dame Sally C. Davies FRS FMedSci, Chief Medical Officer said:
+After the results were announced, Professor Dame Sally C. Davies FRS FMedSci, Chief Medical Officer at the time of the PSP said:

 "I would like to thank all the people who have contributed their ideas and suggestions, and the partner organisations who have supported this tried and tested process.
 With their help I believe we have built a genuine consensus - and a real impetus.
 I hope the research community will now respond by generating new research proposals that will provide robust evidence to help people with mesothelioma."